Salvador ready to be reconquered from the Dutch in the 1620-ties

 View at the famous Pelourinho place in Salvador

-Contact us NOW, via WHATSAPP, to check our availability if you would like to discover Salvador with us this week !
+Contact us, via WHATSAPP, to check availability if you'd like to discover Salvador with us this week !

 Discover the nicest places of Salvador with our historical daytrip "500 years in 1 day".

 With our (much praised) "Salvador 500 years in 1 day" tour you will enjoy the city in a different dimension.

 When we collect you (by car) at your pousada/hotel/appartment in the morning we shall have a small briefing to list up your desires and wishes.
 On base of that briefing we will build an enjoyable day's program.